Thank you for submitting your feedback

 The Awards are usually presented during our HESPA Conference, with nominations opening several months beforehand.
-We will let you know when nomination for the HESPA Awards 20-23 are open.
-For now, you can read about this years award winners below, and check out previous years award winners by clicking on the links to the right.
+We will let you know when nomination for the HESPA Awards 22-23 are open.
+For now, you can read about this years award winners below, and check out previous years award winners by clicking on the links below.

 Congratulations to the winners of the HESPA 2022 Awards.
 We were delighted to celebrate with you at the virtual awards ceremony, and to hear about the valuable work you do.
 We’d also like to thank everybody who nominated themselves or others for an award – we really enjoyed reading all the entries and would like to congratulate all of you on your achievements.

 This award is for planners who have demonstrated innovation and worked cross-function with multiple departments and colleagues to tackle some of the big issues the sector currently faces, and achieve shared institutional goals.